Top Ten Things to Do in the Costa Tropical With Kids

 1. Fútbol Game

 Ahhhhh, Fútbol...
 Spain's favorite past time!
 If you're kids are into soccer (or fútbol as they say in Spain) there are some great opportunities for seeing some of Spain's best players.
 I'm speaking of Ronaldo Cristiano and Lionel Messi.

 The stadium in Malaga (45 min away) hosts games quite often and some are between Malaga and Madrid or Malaga and Barcelona.

 Take a look at the schedule before you come and see what games will be on...
 The atmosphere at a Spanish Fútbol game is electrifying!

 2. Feed the Fish in the Marina del Este

-Who doesn't love a stroll through a beautiful, tranquil marina in the afternoon.
+Who doesn't love a stroll through a beautiful, tranquil marina in the afternoon?
 The Marina del Este in La Herradura is an upscale marina with lots of nice shops and restaurants right on the water.
-The kids will enjoying see the boats.
+The kids will enjoying seeing the boats.

-Take some bread with you and let them feed the fish while you are there.
+Take some bread with you and they can feed the fish while you're there.
 There are thousands of huge carp that live in the marina that would just love a snack!